camilla-eldridge/Pymol-methods/README.md

 see here: https://github.com/schrodinger/pymol-open-source/issues/110

+You will need the abps plugin (can download from here: https://pymolwiki.org/index.php/Apbsplugin )

 # Mapping data to structures in pymol

 1. Save data as tab delimited file and find minimum and maximum values.